A Tribute to Dean George Pearsall

 Remembrances

-Dr. Pearsall was instrumental in guiding me on my career path as a mechanical engineering safety and design consultant serving as an expert witness in product liability matters.
-During my safe product design course at Duke, Dr. Pearsall directed me to the Triodyne safety library near my hometown in Chicago to perform research on my final course project.
+Dr. Pearsall was instrumental in guiding me on my career path as a mechanical engineering safety and design consultant, serving as an expert witness in product liability matters.
+During my safe product design course at Duke, Dr. Pearsall directed me to the Triodyne Safety Library near my hometown in Chicago to perform research on my final course project.
 After graduating from Duke, I was employed at Triodyne for over 20 years as a safety consultant, due in large part to my unique safety education at Duke.
-It gives me great joy to reflect that Dr. Pearsall was awarded the ASME Triodyne lifetime safety achievement award for his contributions to the field based upon Dr. Dev Garg's nomination.
+It gives me great joy to reflect that Dr. Pearsall was awarded the ASME Triodyne Lifetime Safety Achievement Award for his contributions to the field based upon Dr. Dev Garg's nomination.
 Dr. Garg was my undergraduate faculty advisor at Duke.
 In fact, I had the honor of receiving Dr. Pearsall's award in New York City in 2001, since George's plane was canceled at the last minute due to the American Airlines plane crash near Far Rockaway two months after 9/11.

 During my professional consulting career, I have had the distinct pleasure of working with Dr. Pearsall on an accident investigation consultation in Providence, R.I., where we spent a delightful afternoon hiking in the woods to inspect the location of a brush cutter accident.

-My fondest memory of Dr. Pearsall is dining together with my 10 year old son at a Durham steakhouse.
+My fondest memory of Dr. Pearsall is dining together with my 10-year-old son at a Durham steakhouse.
 My son was going to Duke to attend the Coach K summer basketball camp.
-George picked us up at the RDU airport sporting his seersucker sport jacket in 90 degree heat and chauffeured us to dinner.
-After hiking to the bottom of the Grand Canyon last week with my now-16 year-old-son and eating a steak upon reaching the top of the south rim, my son informed me that it tasted great, but still did not compare to the steak we shared with George in North Carolina at the Angus Barn restaurant.
+George picked us up at the RDU airport sporting his seersucker sport jacket in 90-degree heat and chauffeured us to dinner.
+After hiking to the bottom of the Grand Canyon last week with my now-16 year-old-son and eating a steak upon reaching the top of the south rim, my son informed me that it tasted great but still did not compare to the steak we shared with George in North Carolina at the Angus Barn restaurant.

-As my 53rd birthday is approaches in May 2016, I am mindful that I am now of Dr. Pearsall's age during my time at Duke.
+As my 53rd birthday approaches in May 2016, I am mindful that I am now of Dr. Pearsall's age during my time at Duke.
 I can recall George teaching me in his safety class that the most important quality is your reputation.
 I try to live by Dr. Pearsall's example every day as a role model, teacher, mentor, advisor, colleague, and fanatic for Duke sports.
-George has played a tremendous role in influencing my positive life career path and for that I am eternally grateful.
+George has played a tremendous role in influencing my positive life career path, and for that, I am eternally grateful.

 In March 2016, my high school sophomore son Jason participated in a National Science Olympiad competition at MIT.
 He is very interested in pursuing an education in biomedical engineering in the years to come.
-I can only smile inside knowing that Dr. Pearsall has sparked interest in the next generation of scientists and engineers.
+I can only smile inside, knowing Dr. Pearsall has sparked interest in the next generation of scientists and engineers.

-Dennis Brickman, P.E., E'84
+Dennis Brickman, PE

 F. Hadley Cocks

-I was lucky to have met George during his years at MIT, when he was an assistant professor and I was a graduate student.
+I was lucky to have met George during his years at MIT when he was an assistant professor, and I was a graduate student.
 We both had offices on the second floor of Building 35 in the Department of Metallurgy.

-After George left MIT to come to Duke, I visited him several times on the way to Greensboro where my wife’s parents lived.
+After George left MIT to come to Duke, I visited him several times on the way to Greensboro, where my wife’s parents lived.
 This would have been around 1966-1972.
 It was during one of these visits that George told me about the availability of a position in the mechanical engineering department, and the rest is history.

 It was in the 1960s that the Accreditation Board of Engineering and Technology decided that mechanical engineers must take one course in materials science.
 George’s first task at Duke was to create that course and build a laboratory to go with it.

-That course and that teaching laboratory continue to this day.
+That course and that teaching laboratory continues to this day.
 He was a terrific lecturer, and his extensive and successful experience as an expert witness in numerous legal cases involving the role of materials in safe product design provided him with a wealth of stories with which he entranced generations of students.

 He was a terrific and memorable teacher, and we were lucky to have had him be one of us.